aws-containers/kubectl-detector-for-docker-socket/README.md

 # Detector for Docker Socket (DDS)

-A `kubectl` plugin to detect if active Kubernetes workloads are mounting the docker socket (`dock.sock`) volume.
+A `kubectl` plugin to detect if active Kubernetes workloads are mounting the docker socket (`docker.sock`) volume.

 ![](img/dds-demo.gif)